 The beneficiary has the right to appeal if they disagree with the notice.
 An independent agency will look over the appeal forms.

 If discharged from the hospital early due to disenrollment, you have the right to an immediate review.
 The Beneficiary and Family-Centered Care Quality Improvement Organization (BFCC-QIO) reviews the review.

 The hospital is then required to allow you to stay at no cost.
 The hospital can’t discharge the beneficiary until after the review is complete.

 If you plan to file an appeal, you should have a few things handy before starting the process.
 Ask your doctor for any documentation or information that’ll assist in proving your case.

 If your health status concern you, ask for a fast appeal.
 Generally, within 72 hours, you should have an answer.

 How to Enroll in a Medicare Advantage Special Needs Plan

 Of course, there is.
 We would love to be your advocate.
 Call one of our licensed representatives, or fill out our online request form.
-We would be happy to review your situation and help you determine which plan fits your needs.
+We would happily review your situation and help determine which plan fits your needs.